-A full-time employee has a statutory right to 152 statutory holiday hours a year and is also entitled to 48 extra statutory holiday hours a year.
+A full-time employee is entitled to 152 statutory holiday hours a year and is also entitled to 48 extra statutory holiday hours a year.
 For part-time employees this applies on a proportional basis.
 For employees who join or leave employment during the year, this is also on a proportional basis.
 Half hours are rounded up to the nearest full hour.

-Employees who were employed on 1 January 2010 by an employer to whom the Collective Agreement for office staff or field staff applies, have a different holiday entitlement.
+Employees who were employed on 1 January 2010 by an employer to whom the Collective Agreement (for office staff or field staff) applies, have a different number of holidays.
 See Annex 4.3.1.